lkrms/pretty-php/docs/Rules.md

 > Open brace placement is left for a rule that runs after vertical whitespace has been applied.

+### `PreserveOneLineStatements`, if enabled

+Newlines are suppressed between tokens in statements and control structures that start and end on the same line in the input.

+If a `switch` case and its statement list are on the same line in the input, they are treated as one statement.

+Attributes on their own line are excluded from consideration.

 ### `BlankBeforeReturn`, if enabled

 Blank lines are added before non-consecutive `return`, `yield` and `yield from` statements.